Nuxalk language: Orthography

-In addition to the Americanist orthography of Davis & Saunders used in this article for clarity, Nuxalk also has a non-diacritical Bouchard-type practical orthography that originated in Hank Nater's The Bella Coola Language (1984), and was used in his 1990 Nuxalk-English Dictionary.
+The orthography used in this article is a non-diacritical Bouchard-type practical orthography that originated in Hank Nater's The Bella Coola Language (1984), and was used in his 1990 Nuxalk-English Dictionary.
 It continues to be used today at Acwsalcta for Nuxalk language learning, as well as in Nuxalk documents and names.
+The Americanist orthography of Davis & Saunders (1997) is provided in addition.
 The orthographic variants are summarized below.